 Retirement villages and rest homes are different.
 Find out about the process for transferring into a care facility located on the village property.
 Many care rooms provided in care facilities run by retirement village operators are premium level rooms attracting additional daily charges.
-Search for "pathways to care" on cffc.govt.nz
+For information about pathways to care for retirement village residents please refer to "Resources for retirement village residents" on retirement.govt.nz